AdrienSF/world-keyring/README.md

 your keyring on any machine, since no passwords need to be stored.
 You could log into a library computer, and still use your master password to access all your accounts.
-The disadvantage is that you can't create your own passwords, you'll need to set every password based on this system.
+The disadvantage is that you can't choose your own passwords, you'll need to set every password based on this system.

 ## Project status